 - The bubbles are collapsed into solution and the result is a bubble free casting.

-Suggested by professional model makers: if you are going to use a rubber mold on a regular basis for pressure casting, make the rubber mold under pressure.
+If you are going to use a rubber mold on a regular basis for pressure casting, it is suggested to make the rubber mold under pressure as well.
 This means mixing and pouring mold rubber over your original model, placing the structure in your pressure chamber and applying 60 psi until the mold cures.